jorgemanrubia/solid_assert/README.md

 	gem "solid_assert"

+## Rails

+Create a file named `solid_assert.rb` in the `config/initializers` dir with the following content:

+	SolidAssert.enable_assertions if !Rails.env.production?

+This way assertions will be disabled in production and enabled in the rest of environments

 # Usage

 You can enable assertions with

 	SolidAssert.enable_assertions

-## Rails

-You can create a file named `solid_assert.rb` in the `config/initializers` dir with the following content:

-	SolidAssert.enable_assertions if !Rails.env.production?

 This way assertions will be disabled in production